VolodyaKEK/GodotConsole/README.md

 func _ready():
   Console.connect_node(self);

-var cmdname_help = "Text printed when using help command (help cmdname)";
+const cmdname_desc = "Text printed when using help for this command (help cmdname)"; #Optional const cmdname_help = "Text printed when using 'help' command"; #Optional func cmdname_cmd(arg0, arg1): #arg0 and arg1 is a string arguments provided with command, there can be any number of arguments
-func cmdname_cmd(args):#args is an Array of string arguments provided with command Console.print("Command output");
+  Console.print("Command output");
 ```